×

 Jonathan Waddingham

-On one of the hottest days of 2018, 21-year-old Jonathan Waddingham and his colleague Tim Harrington were working on an irrigation system on a farm just outside Newmarket.
+On one of the hottest days of 2018, 21-year-old Jonathan Waddingham and his colleague Tim were working on an irrigation system on a farm just outside Newmarket.
 Without warning, part of the irrigation kit suddenly exploded, catching Jonathan in the chest and immediately bouncing to his hip.

 Jonathan fell to the ground, blood pouring from his chest and hip, although he was still conscious.
 Tim’s instinct was to stop the bleeding.
 He grabbed what he could of Jonathan’s t-shirt and rolled it into a makeshift dressing for Jonathan’s chest, and then called 999 at 15.29.